yashwanthmk11/-PassOp-/README.md

 For backend-related issues, refer to the backend README.

-For frontend issues or feature requests, please open an issue or contact the maintainer.
+For frontend issues or feature requests, please open an issue .

 ---

 Built with ❤️ using React + Vite